J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model7.md

-# Hinge-Plate-Esal
+# Hinge Plate

-Description for Hinge-Plate-Esal.
-Replace with details about this part.
+Hinge plate, sandwiches the hinge points on the arms, allows for folding.